chaos-mesh/website/docs/integrate-chaos-mesh-into-github-actions.md

         - uses: actions/checkout@v2
   ```

-- Deploy an application
+- Deploy an application.

-  In the following example, this job deploys an application that will create two Kubernetes pods.
+  In the following example, this job deploys an application that creates two Kubernetes Pods.

   ```yaml
   - name: Deploy an application